centreon/centreon-documentation/fr/integrations/data-analytics/sc-kafka-events.md

 title: Kafka Event Manager
 ---

+> Hello community!
+We're looking for a contributor to help us to translate the content in french.
+If it's you, let us know and ping us on [slack](https://centreon.slack.com).

 ## Before starting

 - You can send events from a central server, a remote server or a poller.